imboss96/ecommerce/ACCOUNT_FEATURES_DOCUMENTATION.md

 # User Account Management Features - Documentation

 ## Overview
-I've added comprehensive account management features to your Shopki e-commerce application.
+I've added comprehensive account management features to your Aruviah e-commerce application.
 The user profile section now includes four main tabs with multiple features for users to manage their accounts securely and customize their experience.

 ---